 The answer: If your dog is exhibiting other signs of allergies such as itchy skin, ear inflammation or obsessive licking you should visit your vet.
 They will help you to plan an elimination diet whereby your dog is fed a limited diet, gradually adding new foods, until the allergen is identified.

 If your dog only shows a slight intolerance with increased farting you can try to remove the offending ingredient yourself.
 The first thing you can do is slowly switch your dog to a high quality and natural, grain free diet that uses an uncommon protein source that is unlikely to cause a reaction.
+Brands like Black Hawk stock grain free diets for you to choose from.

 An example of this would be Canidae Pure Land which is made using fresh bison meat with 0% grains and 0% fillers like corn or soy.